 Yes, but you will need to apply for a re-entry permit.
 This permit will be valid for five years.
-We usually advise our clients that for the first 3 years, they can do whatever they wish; but for the last 2 years, it would be best to stay and work in Singapore so that they can pay income tax and show the government their contribution.
-If you have no choice and are sent out of Singapore for work by your company, the ICA might ask you to explain your situation when it is time for your renewal.
+We usually advise our clients that for the first 3 years, they can do whatever they wish; but for the last 2 years, it would be best to stay and work locally so that they can pay income tax and show the government their contribution.
+If you have no choice and are sent overseas for work by your company, the ICA might ask you to explain your situation when it is time for your renewal.

-We had only seen renewals get rejected when the client did not stay in Singapore for a significant amount of time after being granted permanent resident status.
+We had only seen renewals get rejected when the client did not stay locally for a significant amount of time after being granted permanent resident status.
 The government approves permanent resident application because they believe in the individual’s long-term commitment to the country, which is why it is called “permanent residence.”
-But if you are always staying in Singapore and fulfilling your contributions, then it is highly unlikely that you will get rejected.
+But if you are always staying locally and fulfilling your contributions, then it is highly unlikely that you will get rejected.

-Before 2009, Singapore PR was easily granted.
-Many people took advantage of this opportunity, using permanent resident status as a way to make money.
+Before 2009, PR was easily granted.
+Many people took advantage of this opportunity, using this status as a way to make money.
 They bought houses for investments, treating Singapore as a holiday home.
 In fact, some never bothered to return, work, or contribute to the country.
 This situation also caused overpopulation.
 So to counter these issues, the government became stricter with the whole process.
-They became more selective, only granting permanent resident to those who are truly worthy.
+They became more selective, only granting them to those who are truly worthy.

-We cannot determine the exact reason for the rejection of your permanent resident application as the ICA never specifies it.
-However, we can teach you about the factors that influence a Singapore PR application.
+We cannot determine the exact reason for the rejection of your application as the ICA never specifies it.
+However, we can teach you about the factors that influence your success rate.

 Offhand, it may seem like your case is exactly the same as your friend’s.
 However, there are surely big differences between your backgrounds.
 There are no two entirely identical cases.
-The ICA usually looks at your permanent resident application as whole but also checks every detail.
+The ICA usually looks at your submission as whole but also checks every detail.

 Rest assured that we will help you to put your best case forward.
-After your permanent resident application is approved, we recommend you to keep all of your documentation copies, as you will be able to use it when applying for Singapore Citizenship in the future.
+After your submission is approved, we recommend you to keep all of your documentation copies, as you will be able to use it when applying for Singapore Citizenship in the future.

 If you lose any of your compulsory documents, you will have to provide a declaration letter to explain your situation.
 We offer the service of drafting such letters.